cleecoloma/reading-notes/code-301/class-04.md

 # Class 04 Summary
 ## Code 301 - Intermediate Software Development

-> These topics relates because...
+> These topics relates because forms are vital when getting information from the web application user.

 ### React Docs - Forms
 1. What is a ‘Controlled Component’?